hapax/hapax.github.io/assets/maximal.md

 ---

-The surveyors were able to *prove* this result using Pythagoras' theorem, but modelling the earth as a plane.
+The invariance of $\Delta x^2 + \Delta y^2$ suggest that the surface of the earth could be modelled as a plane.
-Similarly, we can prove this result by modelling spacetime as the "Minkowski" plane.
-We won't really need to talk about what this is, since it is really *defined* by the invariance of $\Delta x^2 - \Delta t^2$.
+The invariance of $\Delta x^2 - \Delta t^2$ corresponds to a model called *Minkowski spacetime*.
-But the point is that we are led from an empirical observation to a mathematical model of spacetime, in just the same way as the surveyors.

 ### 2.2.
 Making rulers into clocks<a id="sec-2-2" name="sec-2-2"></a>

-To continue the parallel, we now
+Just as two surveyors measuring the same length of fence may want to relate their measurements, two spacetime surveyors measuring times and distances may wish to relate their measurements.
+Our strategy will be very similar to rotations.
+First, we need t

 ### 2.3.
 The Twin Paradox<a id="sec-2-3" name="sec-2-3"></a>